 If the divorce is contested, the proceedings will continue as normal.
-The couples will undergo the process of discovery, a compliance conference, pre-trial motions, and trial.
+The couple will undergo the discovery process, a compliance conference, pre-trial motions, and trial.
 The divorce will be finalized with a Judgment of Divorce, including any orders from the court regarding spousal maintenance, property distribution, and agreements regarding child support and child custody.

 Protecting LGBTQ Parental Rights

-The laws in regard to LGBTQ parents and child custody continue to evolve as time goes on.
-It is because of this that these situations can often prove to be difficult in a divorce.
-In many of these relationships, one of the partners may be the biological parent of the child in their family.
-If a divorce occurs without the second, non-biological parent formally adopting their child, this can create complications in a custody battle.
+The laws regarding LGBTQ parents and child custody continue to evolve as time goes on.
+In many of these relationships, one of the partners may be the biological parent of the child in their family, and if a divorce occurs without the second, non-biological parent formally adopting their child, it may complicate a custody battle.
 It is important to work out a child custody and visitation agreement that allows both parents to have a close relationship with their child, as long as it is in the child’s best interest.
-That is why it is beneficial to have the assistance of a dedicated LGBTQ family law attorney during this time who can navigate these situations.

 Not long ago, the state of New York held many barriers that made it difficult for LGBTQ couples to adopt or foster children.
-In 2010, the state enacted a law allowing them to jointly adopt a child together.
+In 2010, the state enacted a law allowing them to jointly adopt a child.
 While this is an exciting process, it can also be a long and confusing one.
-It is because of this that it is LGBTQ couples should retain the services of an attorney who can help walk them through this time and ensure the adoption of their child goes as smoothly as possible.
-This is the case for those seeking to adopt a child born to different parents, or one spouse is looking to become the adoptive parent of the partner’s biological child.
+This is why LGBTQ couples should retain the services of an attorney who can help them through this time and ensure the adoption of their child goes as smoothly as possible.
+This is the case for those seeking to adopt a child born to different parents, or when one spouse seeks to become the adoptive parent of the partner’s biological child.

 Determining Alimony in LGBTQ Divorces

-In New York, there are different types of alimony that can be awarded in a divorce depending on the circumstances of the marriage.
-In many cases, it can be dependent upon the length of the marriage.
-In LGBTQ divorces, it is important to keep in mind when same-sex marriage became leal in New York.
+In New York, different types of alimony can be awarded in a divorce depending on the circumstances of the marriage.
+In many cases, it depends on the length of the marriage.
+In LGBTQ divorces, it is important to keep in mind when same-sex marriage became legal in New York.
 While the couple may have been together for over 20 years, their marriage may not be legally recognized for as long.
 The types of alimony that may be awarded in New York can include:

-- Permanent alimony: This remains in effect either for life or there is a change in circumstances.
+- Permanent alimony: This remains in effect either for life or until there is a change in circumstances.
 The amount that is awarded is based on the length of the marriage.
-Marriages that last up to 15 years may be awarded for 15 to 30% of the duration.
-Between 16 and 20 years, the payments may be awarded for 30 to 50% of the duration.
-For marriages that last 20 years or more, it may be awarded between 35 to 50% of the duration.
+Marriages that last up to 15 years may be awarded for 15% to 30% of the duration.
+Between 16 and 20 years, the payments may be awarded for 30% to 50% of the duration.
+For marriages that last 20 years or more, it may be awarded between 35% to 50% of the duration.

 - Rehabilitative alimony: If one spouse postpones their career to support their partner, this may be ordered so the dependent spouse can receive the education or training they need.